+Kabeyi (2019) asserts that the journey towards gaining a competitive edge for an organisation starts with the formulation of a vision or strategies aimed at enhancing performance.
+Ferreria and colleagues describe a KM strategy as the comprehensive plan an organisation employs to coordinate its knowledge assets for KM initiatives.
 According to Rigby and Bilodeau (2007), strategic management is the continuous process of formulating plans, keeping an eye on how those plans are being carried out, and assessing how well those plans are working to secure the organisation's success.
+Research indicates that a significant portion of strategies, ranging from 60 to 90 percent, do not succeed (Kalyal et al., 2020), with less than 15 percent of strategies being effectively executed.